Heimdall21/JobPal/jobpal-extension/README.md

 - Make changes to the extension
 - Run `npm run build`
+- Click the reload button of the extension in chrome://extensions
-- Changes should now be applied on the browser
+- Changes should now be applied on the browser!